bartbutenaers/node-red-contrib-button-events/README.md

 ## Timelines

+The following timelines show how the button input is watched in the specified time intervals, and when which events are send in the output message.
+The low-level events (which normally won't be used) are shown in blue, while the important user intent events are shown in red.

 ### Single-click timeline

 When the button is clicked and released fast (i.e. *released within the "Pressed" time interval*), then the `clicked` event will be send: